Step Up To Wage$ RI

 How Much Will I Receive?

 The awards vary based on the education earned by the participant and the eligible hours worked.
-Funding for this pilot is LIMITED and only able to fund a limited number of educators.
-At this time, funding is available through the end of December 2023.
+Funding for this pilot is LIMITED and only able to fund a limited number of Infant/Toddler educators.
+At this time, funding is available through the end of June 2025.

 What Do I Have to do to Participate in Step Up to WAGE$?

-Interested childcare professionals must complete an application and provide verification of (1) current employment in a licensed childcare program, (2) current wages, and (3) education earned, as verified by an official transcript.
+Interested childcare professionals must complete an application and provide verification of (1) current employment in a licensed childcare program, (2) current wages, and (3) education earned, as verified by an official transcript or CDA Certificate.
 View the program application and checklist of documentation needed below

 Frequently Asked Questions

-Step Up to WAGE$ provides education-based salary supplements to center-based educators, directors and family child care providers working with children in an early childhood setting.
-The program is designed to increase retention, education and compensation.
-Step Up to WAGE$ RI is a demonstration program of the Child Care Services Association (CCSA) in North Carolina and is based on the Child Care WAGE$® Program.
-The program is being piloted in Rhode Island and is funded with Preschool Development Grant dollars made available by the state of Rhode Island.
-This funding is available for a limited time and based on the parameters of the federal grant.
+Step Up to WAGE$ provides education-based salary supplements to center-based educators, directors and family child care providers working with Infant/ toddler children in an early childhood setting.
+Step Up to WAGE$ RI is a demonstration program of Early Years in North Carolina and is based on the Child Care WAGE$® Program.
+This funding was specifically set aside to retain highly qualified infant and toddler educators and to ensure the availability and quality of infant and toddler child care is sustained and strengthened as public investment in preschool grows.

-A child care professional earning at or below $23 per hour who is working with children in an early childhood setting, at least 10 hours per week, and in a licensed child care setting may be eligible to participate.
-The supplement recipient must also have a level of education appearing on the Step Up to WAGE$ supplement scale (see reverse for eligible education levels).
+A child care professional earning at or below $23 per hour who is working with infant/ toddler children in an early childhood setting, at least 10 hours per week, and in a licensed child care setting may be eligible to participate.
+The supplement recipient must also have a level of education appearing on the Step Up to WAGE$ supplement scale.

 The awards vary based on the education earned by the participant and the eligible hours worked.
 The salary supplement scale shows annual award amounts for full-time eligibility.
 Awards are issued in two six-month installments per year, each after the participant completes an assigned six-month commitment period in the same child care program.
 The amount received will reflect the average hours worked during the six-month period; supplements for part-time employees are prorated.

-The program is being piloted in Rhode Island and is funded with Preschool Development Grant dollars made available by the state of Rhode Island.
+The program is being piloted in Rhode Island and is a public investment in preschool grows.
 Awards are based on limited time and funding.

-Interested child care professionals must complete an application and provide verification of (1) current employment in a licensed child care program, (2) current wages and (3) education earned, as verified by an official transcript.
+Interested child care professionals must complete an application and provide verification of (1) current employment in a licensed child care program, (2) current wages and (3) education earned, as verified by an official transcript or CDA certificate.
 See the program application for a checklist of documentation needed.

 Payments are issued following commitment period completion to eligible participants who have met the requirements.
 Commitment periods run from mid-month to mid-month and are established for each individual participant using application date, start date and education documentation.
 The installment is based on half of the annual award amount and reflects the average hours worked during the six-month period.
 All payments are contingent upon funding availability.
 Program staff must verify that participants have worked in their child care programs during the preceding six months before payments can be issued.
 Once approved for an award, participants who remain in the same child care program do not need to reapply in order to receive future installments.